 Can I enter the 72hr.
 Filmmaker Showdown?

 All you need to enter the Filmmaker Showdown is an idea, a video camera, some editing equipment and the allotted 72 hours!
-Registration information can be found here.
+Registration will open in early 2017.

 How can I volunteer for the Festival?